coleenquadros/configuration/docs/app-sre/AAA.md

 - to understand the process on how to find information and docs about any service
 - to understand the process to deal with an incident (comms, etc)

-TODO: define the process

 ### Periodically reviewed service docs

 Each service has a service intro, high level, but technically oriented description.
 Linked from app-1.yml / serviceDocs.
 This document will be periodically reviewed and signed-off by an AppSRE team member.

-TODO:
-- Add schema for date and AppSRE signoff
-- Ensure all services have this document inially

 ### Training Sessions at onboarding

 The AppSRE team will create an index of resources that any new AppSRE member needs to watch in which a specific topic is discussed.

-TODO: create that index

 ### Deep Dive sessions